RLRC: Reinforcement Learning-based Recovery for Compressed Vision-Language-Action Models: RLRC

 In VLAs, the majority of parameters are concentrated within the LLM component, making it a natural target for compression to reduce overall computational complexity.
 We specifically adopt structured pruning techniques, as opposed to unstructured pruning, due to their inherent hardware efficiency advantages, thereby enabling more substantial and practical speedups during deployment.

 The first step in applying structured pruning to a VLA typically involves constructing the structural dependency graph within the LLM.
 Such coordinated pruning avoids introducing inconsistencies or functional degradation in the model.
-Depending on the chosen granularity, structured pruning can be applied at multiple levels, such as MLP-wise, channel-wise, or layer-wise.
-The selection of granularity reflects a trade-off between compression aggressiveness and model stability.

-Next, we estimate the importance of each structurally coupled group identified within the LLM based on its contribution to the model’s output.
+We next estimate the importance of each parameter group based on its influence on the training objective.
+Since the pruned model is expected to undergo a subsequent recovery phase, the criterion is designed to favor groups whose removal induces minimal disruption to the training dynamics.
+Specifically, we incorporate the robotic expert datasets used for VLA supervised training and approximate this change in training loss using a first-order Taylor expansion.
+Following \cite{ma2023llm}, the importance score is formally defined as follows:

+where $I_{g}$ denotes the importance of group $g$, $\Delta \mathcal{L}_{g}$ represents the change in the training loss evaluated on the expert dataset when the parameters $W_{g}$ belonging to group $g$ are entirely removed, and $\mathcal{L}$ indicates the objective function.

+After the definition of group importance, the pruning of the unimportant groups is executed.
 Formally, for a given group \( g \), we calculate its importance score \( I(g) \) and rank them based on the importance score.
 Then, we prune those with the lowest scores, under the assumption that they contribute least to task performance.

-In our implementation, we adopt LLM-Pruner \cite{ma2023llm} as an off-the-shelf structured pruning framework.
-Specifically, we apply pruning at the block-wise level and utilize the Taylor importance criterion.
-To preserve the representational capacity and stability of the model, we retain both the first and last decoder layers, applying pruning only to the intermediate layers.
-Guided by empirical observations from our earlier experiments, we adopt an aggressive 90\% overall pruning ratio, aiming to substantially reduce the model size.
+In all main experiments, we use a 90\% pruning ratio and keep the outermost decoder layers unchanged to preserve interface stability.
 Fig. \ref{fig:vlaprune} illustrates the architectural transformation of the VLA before and after structured pruning, specifically focusing on the attention and MLP layers within the LLM component.
-Notably, the intermediate dimensions of the linear layers in both the self-attention and feedforward submodules are significantly reduced, resulting in a substantial decrease in the overall parameter count and computational cost.
-Importantly, the input and output dimensions of each decoder layer remain unchanged, preserving the structural compatibility and enabling seamless integration with downstream modules.
-This design ensures that the pruned model retains its functional interfaces while achieving great compression.
-Our subsequent performance recovery stage demonstrates that, even under such an aggressive compression ratio, the performance of the pruned VLA can be effectively restored, or even surpass that of the original model.